 In the afternoon, visit the Chapel of the Holy Cross designed with the help of Lloyd Wright (son of famed architect Frank Lloyd Wright).

-Chapel Hill Trail Hike (With the option of Little Horse Trail and Chicken Point Overlook).
+With the Option of Little Horse Trail and Chicken Point Overlook

 Close to the Chapel, there’s a small trail called the Chapel Trail.